Inequalities and bounds for expected order statistics from transform-ordered families: Main result

-{We shall be taking $F$ as the CDF of interest, and $G$ some suitably chosen reference CDF}.
-It is well known that the CDF of $X_{i:n}$ is given by $F_{B_{i:n}} \circ F$, where $F_{B_{i:n}}$ is the CDF of a beta random variable with parameters $i$ and $n-i+1$, that is, $B_{i:n}\sim beta(i,n-i+1)$ \citep{jones2004}.
+We now address the comparison of order statistics with respect to integral stochastic orders.
+We shall be taking $F$ as the CDF of interest, and $G$ some suitably chosen reference CDF.
+It is well known that the CDF of $X_{i:n}$ is given by $F_{B_{i:n}} \circ F$, where $F_{B_{i:n}}$ is the CDF of a beta random variable with parameters $i$ and $n-i+1$, that is, $B_{i:n}\sim beta(i,n-i+1)$ (see \cite{jones2004}).
 Equivalently, one can write $X_{i:n}{\eqd} F^{-1}\circ B_{i:n}$.
 This representation renders it difficult to establish conditions for a stochastic comparison between two different order statistics, say {$X_{i:n}$} and $X_{j:m}$, since the result depends on the four parameters $i,j,n,m$ and on the analytical form of $F$.
 In a parametric framework, $F$ is assumed to be known {up to defining several real parameters}, so the problem boils down to a mathematical exercise, which may still be analytically complicated.
 However, if $F$ is {in some nonparametric class}, the problem is more complicated, and{, as we show in the sequel,} it can be solved just by adding some {shape} constraints on $F$. {In this nonparametric framework}, results may still be obtained by applying a simple decomposition trick{: write $X_{i:n}\eqd F^{-1}\circ G\circ G^{-1}\circ B_{i,n}$ and assume that $F$ is related to some known $G$ by a suitable transform order}.
-Indeed, in this case, the analytical form of $G$ {being} known, the problem reduces to a simpler comparison between known RVs, namely {$G^{-1}\circ B_{i:n}$ and $G^{-1}\circ B_{j:m}$}.
+Indeed, in this case, the analytical form of $G$ {being} known, the problem reduces to a simpler comparison between known RVs, namely $G^{-1}\circ B_{i:n}$ and $G^{-1}\circ B_{j:m}$.